Adjust Page Settings For Your Optimal Viewing

 Frequently Asked Questions

-What services are available for children with Autism?
+What services do you offer for children with autism?

 How do I start the process of placement?

-How do I find out who my Service Coordinator is?
+How do I find out who my Case Manager is?

-How often will I have to meet with my Service Coordinator?
+How often will I meet with my Case Manager?

 What is Respite?